exercism/website-copy/pages/mentored_mode_vs_independent_mode.md

 ### Oversubscribed tracks

-Some tracks are oversubscribed, meaning here are two many students per mentor.
+Some tracks are oversubscribed, meaning there are too many students per mentor.
 In this situation, anyone starting the track is forced to start in Practice Mode, and no-one in Practice Mode will be able to request mentor help until the track is back in a "healthy" state.
 At the time of writing, we define an oversubscribed track as one that has a median wait time of over one week.